This site requires a more recent version of Adobe Flash Player to function properly.

 Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange and, as American Depositary Receipts, on the New York Stock Exchange.
 The two parent companies, NV and PLC, together with their group companies, operate as a single economic entity, the Unilever Group.

-Unilever is a global market leader in savory products, dressings and spreads.
+Unilever is a global major in savory products, dressings and spreads.
 Unilever manufactures soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine, spreads and cooking products such as liquid margarine, and some frozen foods.
 It markets them under key brands such as Knorr, Hellmann’s, Becel/Flora (Healthy Heart), Rama/Blue Band (Family Goodness), Calvé, WishBone, Amora, Ragú and Bertolli.
-Savory products, dressings and spreads account for 33% of Unilever's revenues and 37% of its operating profit.
+Savory products, dressings and spreads account for 26% of Unilever's revenues and 45% of its operating profit.

 Unilever's strategies for growth have been to strengthen its existing popular brands through innovation and by improving its products rapidly to suit the latest consumer preferences.
 Unilever has also accelerated changes in its production & distribution systems to make its supply chain more cost-competitive and to deliver its products faster across multiple markets.
 "One Unilever" program is one such example.
 Unilever's business is highly diversified and it makes conscious efforts to have a workforce that is equally diverse so that it can cater to its consumers in international markets more efficiently.

-Trefis believes the savory products, dressing and spreads food division which comprises the popular brands Beccel, Knorr and Blueband, is the largest source of value for the following reasons:
+Trefis believes the savory products, dressing and spreads food division which comprises the popular brands Beccel, Knorr and Blueband, is the most value accretive division of the company for the following reasons:

-Unilever's presence and leadership across food segments provides it significant leverage in brand loyalty, market place visibility and popularity.
+The foods division accounts for over 38% of Unilever's operating profits even though its revenue contribution is less than 30%.
+The company's presence and leadership across food segments provides it significant leverage in brand loyalty, market place visibility and popularity.
 Unilever is a leading manufacturer of soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine's, liquid margarine's, spreads, ice creams and tea beverages.
 The top position in the global grocery market provides Unilever significant brand visibility in supermarkets and small stores.
 This helps Unilever in maintaining its market share as shoppers tend to buy more of the easily available brands.

 Unilever products have high popularity and loyalty in the international markets, as some of its brands are being sold for over two decades.
 Consumers perceive Unilever to be trustworthy as most of them have grown up consuming its brands.